 C2STEM is a multi-institutional project to design and develop a Collaborative, Computational STEM (C2STEM) learning environment that is based on a novel computational paradigm that combines visual programming with the concept of domain specific modeling languages to promote discipline-specific (e.g., Physics, Economics) computational modeling, while promoting synergistic learning of discipline-specific and CS (CT) concepts and practices.
 To assess synergistic student learning, a second research component of our work introduces a principled evidence-centered design (ECD) approach to developing STEM and CS assessments that align our approach and accompanying curriculum with the NRC Science Framework and CT concepts and practices that are informed by AP CS Principles and the new K-12 CS framework (k12cs.org).
 A third research component brings in a novel Preparation for Future Learning (PFL) approach to assessing learning by modeling by examining students’ ability and propensity to apply computational constructs and CT practices while learning new STEM topics and working on a new set of problems.

-In particular, our research focuses on developing units of a high school Physics curriculum to support student learning by building computational models of science processes and then applying the models to problem solving tasks.
+In particular, our research focuses on developing Physics, Marine Biology, and Earth Science curriculum tasks to support student learning by building computational models of science processes and then applying the models to problem solving tasks.
 Our research on learning, problem solving, and assessment in STEM and computing goes beyond the relatively narrow curricular goals and preparation for standardized tests.
 Instead, we focus on a learning process motivated and driven by computational modeling of science processes that are linked to the real-world, and a computing approach that focuses on algorithm design and CT concepts and practices that support model building and problem solving.

 In keeping with this goal for synergistic learning of STEM and CT with accompanying ECD-based and PFL assessments, we are addressing the following research questions: